Nov 26, 2019

 Pennsylvania Supreme Court Rejects Fluctuating Work Week Method The PA Supreme Court ruled that the “Fluctuating

 Ellen is a 1975 graduate of Northeastern University School of Law, has been a member of the Pennsylvania Bar since 1975, and since 1982 has represented ERISA plan participants, insureds, borrowers, consumers and others adversely affected by corporate abuses and financial overreaching.

-Ellen is a frequent speaker on worker rights, employee benefits litigation and other class litigation.
+Ellen has frequently spoken about worker rights, employee benefits litigation and other class litigation.
 She was selected for membership in the Academy of Trial Lawyers of Allegheny County and has served on that organization’s Board of Directors, has served as Chair of the Insurance Section of the American Trial Lawyers Association, now American Association for Justice, has served on the Advisory Committee for the Rules of the United States District Court for the Western District of Pennsylvania, and has served as Plaintiffs’ Co-Chair of the ABA-ERR’s Employee Benefits Sub-Committee.
-She currently serves as the Vice-Chair of the Board of the Women’s Law Project, a non-profit organization which, inter alia, advocates for gender equality, non-discrimination on the basis of sexual identity, and reproductive rights.
+She also served as Vice-Chair of the Board of the Women’s Law Project, a non-profit organization which, inter alia, advocates for gender equality, non-discrimination on the basis of sexual identity, and reproductive rights.